oercompbiomed/CBM101/README.md

    # Setting up your system

-**Follow the instructions at [Setting up your system](setup.md) to get ready**

-Note: To access the course notebooks interactively without downloading any software we are planning to use Binder

-# Exercises
+## Instructions for users
-## Jupyter notebooks
+### Jupyter notebooks
 The course is based on Jupyter Notebooks, a web-based framework for developing and presenting code-based projects (take a look at https://youtu.be/HW29067qVWk og https://youtu.be/2eCHD6f_phE for introductions to Jupyter Notebooks).

 Throughout the course you will work with notebooks that contain various material and programming tasks.
 We recommend that you *make a copy of our notebooks before you are editing them*.
 In this respect you might adopt the naming convention `my_[name_of_notebook].ipynb`.

+### Installation

+You need to set up the Jupyter enrivonment on your computer or use one of the cloud options (e.g. [Binder](mybinder.org)) to run the exercise material.

+**Follow the instructions at [Setting up your system](setup.md) to get ready**

+You will have to install different packages (mostly python) in your system along the course.

+_Note_: To access the course notebooks interactively without downloading any software we are planning to use [Binder](mybinder.org).

+_Note_: For the more advanced modules of this program, you will need to have the jupyter notebook environment working on your commputer

+### Folder structure
+_Topics:_ The main topics of this course are preceded by a capital letter.
+For instance, the content of the topic 'Tools and Data Resources' is available via [B_Tools-Data-Resources](B_Tools-Data-Resources).

+_Subtopics:_ Each topic has several subtopics as subfolders of the main topic folder.
+These contain the jupyter notebooks with the corresponding exercises, e.g. [CBM101/D_Basic-Concepts-in-Statistics/Probabilities-and-Distributions/ProbsAndDistr.ipynb](CBM101/D_Basic-Concepts-in-Statistics/Probabilities-and-Distributions/ProbsAndDistr.ipynb)

+### Software requirements and installation instructions

-## Get started - test your environment
+### Get started - test your environment
 * [Python, Numpy, Pandas, Matplotlib, Nibabel, Biopython and more](notebooks/0.0-test.ipynb): run through this notebook to check that your environment is OK.

-# Instructions for users

-# Instructions for teachers
+## Instructions for teachers

+### General layout

+### Folder structure

+### Templates

+### How to add a new exercise